gilch/hissp/docs/style_guide.rst

 Documentation is a burden, just as code is a liability.
 Don't accept more of either than delivers value.
+Quality over quantity.
 Remove or fix bad comments, as appropriate.
+Be careful not to remove styling comments that are still required to imply groups.
 Check the version control history for more clues.
 Consider if updating or clarifying a comment is more appropriate than removal.